GhostDog98/stl-to-desmos/README.md

 # stl-to-desmos
-converts an stl to desmos art.
+Converts an stl to desmos art.

 Forked from https://github.com/WagyuDEV/desmos3d but written in C and faster!

-Previously it took a few hours to do a 400-500mb file, this takes 17 seconds 😄.
+Previously it took a few hours to do a 400-500mb file, this takes 2 seconds 😄.

+Also, it is completely identical output to the original python, down to the byte.
+This can be checked with `sha256sum`, where it outputs the same hash for both files!

 Todo:
 - ~~Don't require sed in future releases~~ DONE!
 - ~~Command line options~~ DONE!
-- MOAR SPEED!
+- ~~MOAR SPEED!~~ DONE!

 ## Speed benchmarks
 File used for benchmark was generated using the python script.
 This file generated is 348351444 bytes, or 333 megabytes.